adobe/aepsdk-core-ios/Documentation/Migration/ACP-Migration.md

 make make-libs
 ```

 After running these commands, you can find the `.xcframework`'s within the build directory.
-Drag and drop these into your project and ensure that you have copy items if needed checked.
+Drag and drop these into your project and ensure that you have
+"copy items if needed" checked.